 National Anthem.
-The national anthem shall be played by one of the participating institutions' bands (the band of the higher seeded band has the right of first refusal) just prior to the faceoff.
+The national anthem shall be played by one of the participating institutions' bands (by the higher seeded team if both teams have bands) just prior to the faceoff.
 The anthem shall be played before each game.

 Team Introductions.
 After the team warmup, the following protocol will be used for the national anthem and player introductions at all rounds of competition: